Dupuytren's disease: needle aponeurotomy procedure

 When can I return to my normal activities?

-You should return to normal everyday activities as your pain allows; often around one to three weeks after your procedure.
+Return to your normal everyday activities as your pain allows.
+This is often around 1 to 3 weeks after your procedure.

 When can I return to work?